MarkWarneke/markwarneke.github.io/_posts/2020-07-23-Deploy-AKS-Kubernetes-Using-TypeScript-Terraform-CDK.md

 ## Outlook

-The combination of parameterized Terraform modules and the usage of the CDK can abstract deployments into simple to use services, like command-line tools shared APIs.
-These services create reproducible IaC based on configuration data that can even be stored in database.
+The combination of parameterized Terraform modules and the usage of the CDK can abstract deployments into simple to use services, like command-line tools, shared APIs and web services.
+These services create reproducible IaC based on configuration data that can even be stored in databases.

-Custom validation and enforcing naming-convention thorough custom code can be used in order to scale and mature IaC projects further.
+Custom validation and enforcing naming-convention thorough custom code can be used to scale and mature IaC projects further.

 The flexibility of a full programming language meets the idempotent and declarative nature of IaC.